Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 “We have the names of some suspects and the investigations are on.
 I am hopeful that we should be able to make headway very soon, as we have some leads in the case,” he said.

-Back in Tarn Taran village, Lakhbir Singh’s family was in shock and said he could never desecrate a holy book.
+Back in his Tarn Taran village, Singh's family was in shock and said he could never desecrate a holy book.

 Some villagers told reporters that his parents died a few years ago and his wife and three children stayed with some relatives.
-Singh was said to be staying with his sister.
+He was said to be staying with his sister.

-The Sonipat police said some people initially resisted their entry into the area where his body was strung to the barricade, and were not cooperating with them.
+The Sonipat police said some people initially resisted their entry into the area where the body was tied to the barricade, and were not cooperating with them.

-The video clip shows the Nihang group asking the man badly injured man where had he come from and who sent him to commit the “sacrilege”.

-The Nihangs are a Sikh order, distinguished by their blue robes and often seen carrying spears.
+The Nihangs are a Sikh order, distinguished by their blue robes and often seen carrying spears and swords.

 The policeman's hand was later reattached after a surgery at the PGIMER in Chandigarh.